-The total area of land to be cleared is 64m2 to erect a 25m high monopole mast with antennas situated on the top of the proposed structure.
-The proposed site is located off Bredell Road.
+The proposed development of a 25m high telecommunications mast and associated infrastructure located on Erf 588, St. Georges Street, Nababeep, Northern Cape.
 No new roads will be constructed as an existing access road will be utilised to gain access to the proposed site.
-A new pedestrian gate is also proposed.
-The mast's base station will be closed with a steel palisade fence and a double face brick retaining wall.
+The total area of land to be cleared is 59m2 to erect a 25m high monopole mast with antennas situated on the top of the proposed structure.
+The mast's base station will be closed with a steel palisade fence.
 Electricity to power the mast will be sourced from the land owner.
 The site has no slope and is located on a flat surface area.
-The site coordinates are 33°03' 16.30''S, 18° 48' 21.25''E. The development footprint for the mast including its surrounding infrastructure is approximately 64m2.
+The development footprint for the mast including its surrounding infrastructure is approximately 59m2.
+There is no natural vegetation on site, and the site is totally transformed due to past development activities on the property, and the site co-ordinates are 29° 35' 37.78''S,17° 46' 55.64''E.